Spain no rigid 'Talibans', says Del Bosque

 "I am improving and I am in good form.
 Basically for six years I have had one problem or another but I am used to that," the striker told a news conference in Rio.

-"We are not used to so much heat and humidity but we are ready and acclimatising well."
+"We are not used to so much heat and humidity but we are ready and acclimatizing well."

-Australia appear the weakest side in the group but Chile look strong opponents that play quick, attacking football inspired by Barcelona's Alexis Sanchez.
+Australia appear the weakest side in the group but Chile look strong opponents that play quick, attacking soccer inspired by Barcelona's Alexis Sanchez.

 There is concern though over the fitness of midfielder Arturo Vidal who has a knee injury and is a doubt for the first match against Australia.